Adiabatic groupoids and secondary invariants in K-theory: Introduction

 such that the following formulas holds:

 where $[\slashed{D}_h]$ is the K-homology class of the Dirac operator on $(X,h)$;

 where $[D^{sign}_X]$ is the K-homology class of the signature operator of $X$.

 After proving that, one can ask when two different $\varrho$-classes on the same manifold remain distinct after making the product with a second manifold.
-In this specific case the answer is that if the index of the K-homology class on $X$ is non zero, then the product with this K-homology class is rationally injective.
+In this specific case the answer is that if the Fredholm index of the K-homology class on $X$ is non-zero, then the product with this K-homology class is rationally injective.